 Dr. Stuart Chambers is the manager of R&D, Investigation & Consulting, as well as a lead for the polymer and materials investigation facility in Powertech’s Stations Research & Development lab under the Substations Technology & Testing group.
 His areas of research and development include transformer diagnostics, insulating paper degradation, ageing properties of insulating oils, and polychlorinated biphenyls (PCB) decontamination.
 He has completed substantial research into insulating solids, fluids and gases for Canadian Electrical Association (CEATI), Electric Power Research Institute (EPRI), BC Hydro and other research organizations.

 Dr. Chambers is a materials/analytical chemist with 15 years of experience and training.
 His areas of expertise and interest include materials preparation, alteration and characterization, and chromatography/purification.

-Dr. Terry Gordon is a Scientist for Substation Services and Applied Chemistry within the Substations sector.
+Dr. Terry Gordon is a Scientist for Stations Research & Development within the Substations sector.
 He is responsible for SF6 unit testing, SF6 field testing services, and measuring SF6 gas compositions focusing on decomposition by-products and other impurities such as moisture.
 Terry’s research activities include investigations associated with SF6 capture and sequestering, as well as, degradation and failure of materials through lab-scale examinations.

 Ms. Maha Ibrahim is a Senior Engineer for the Stations Engineering Studies department at Powertech Labs.
 In this role, Maha performs and leads both Arc flash studies, Grounding studies and Grounding testing for the Substations sector.
 Her experience lies in designing Ground Grids, motor starters, motor control centers, low and medium voltage (air/gas insulated) switchgears, outdoor high voltage equipment, cables and conduit sizing and design.
 Maha was a member of AEUC committee in 2015.